Energy Storage State-of-Charge Market Model: Price-influencer Case Study

-Fig.~\ref{fig:compseg_lmp} shows the average price and scenario-averaged price standard deviations.
-The multi-segment model provides significant improvements in reducing market prices and their volatilities, especially with the ten-segment model, and the single-period dispatch model achieves price results similar to those of the multi-period dispatch model.
-The 10-segment model reduced the average price by around 10\% and the price standard deviation by around 30\% compared to the single-segment model in the range between 200 and 1000~MW storage capacity.
-On the other hand, the number of segments did not provide much difference in storage profitability, as shown in Fig.~\ref{fig:compseg_pro}.
-Notably, at a low storage capacity (below 500~MW), the single-segment model provides the highest profit.
-This is becauset the single-segment model kept price volatilities as shown in Fig.~\ref{fig:compseg_lmp}, maintaining higher profit than all other cases.
-Yet as storage capacity increases, storage starts to have stronger effects on market prices, and the storage profit did not increase in single-period cases after 600~MW storage capacity.
+Fig.~\ref{fig:4c} and \ref{fig:4d} show the average price and scenario-averaged price standard deviations.
+The multi-segment model provides significant improvements in reducing market prices and their volatilities, especially with RTD-10 which achieves price results similar to those of Multi.
+RTD-10 reduced the average price by around 10\% and the price standard deviation by around 30\% compared to the RTD-1 in the range between 200 and 1000~MW storage capacity.
+On the other hand, the number of segments did not provide much difference in storage profitability, and per-MW profit decreases as the storage capacity increases, as shown in Fig.~\ref{fig:4e} and \ref{fig:4f}.
+Notably, at a low storage capacity (below 500~MW), RTD-1 provides the highest profit.
+This is because RTD-1 kept price volatilities as shown in Fig.~\ref{fig:compseg}~(c), maintaining higher profit than all other cases.
+Yet as storage capacity increases, storage starts to have more potent influences on market price patterns, and the storage profit stops increasing in single-period cases after 600~MW storage capacity.